cj-mills/christianjmills/_posts/2022-7-17-Fastai-to-OpenVINO-to-Unity-Tutorial-Windows-2.md

 **Inspect OpenVINO Folder**

-If we look at the installation folder for the toolkit, we can see it also includes and version of OpenCV.
+If we look at the installation folder for the toolkit, we can see it also includes a version of OpenCV.
 We'll use OpenCV to prepare image data from Unity before feeding it to the model.

 ![openvino_install_folder](../images/fastai-openvino-unity-tutorial/part-2/openvino_install_folder.png)